trustification/spog-test/README.md

 # SPoG-test

 SPoG-test is a [Playwright-python](https://playwright.dev/python/ "Playwright-python") based framework to test [trustification](https://github.com/trustification/trustification.git "trustification") UI.
+The purpose of this repo is to execute and test the trustification UI, where the backend REST API is tested with [RUST scripts](https://github.com/trustification/trustification/tree/main/integration-tests/tests).
+Along the way there will be attempts to execute these tests automatically against the Trustification repo.

 ## Quick Start
 1. Clone the repository